matloff/regtools/README.md

 ## FEATURES:

+* Advanced tool for tuning-parameter grid search, including plotting, Bonferroni intervals and smoothing.

 * Innovative graphical tools for assessing fit in linear and nonlinear parametric models, via nonparametric methods.
 Model evaluation, examination of quadratic effects, investigation of nonhomogeneity of variance.

-* Advanced tool for tuning parameter grid search, including plotting, Bonferroni intervals and smoothing.

-* Tools for multiclass classification, parametric and k-NN, for any number of classes.
+* Tools for multiclass classification for functions that only handle the binary case, e.g. *glm()*.
 One vs. All and All vs. All paradigms.

 * Novel adjustment for imbalanced data.